Nassau, Bahamas Port Guide

 Baha Mar (Luxury & Waterpark)

-• Requires a taxi ride but worth it for luxury lovers
+- Requires a taxi ride, but it's worth it for luxury lovers

-• Includes Baha Bay Waterpark with slides, lazy river, and pools
+- Includes Baha Bay Waterpark with slides, a lazy river, and pools

 Get pricing and book Baha Mar | Related🎥: Exploring Baha Mar